 How many calories does yoga burn in 60 minutes?
 Yoga can burn between 150 to 400 calories in 60 minutes time.
-The amount of calories will depend on several factors like yoga style, tempo of asanas, body weight, age and gender of participants.
-However, yoga consist of over 2000 asanas, so the exact number of calories burned is difficult to measure.
+The number of calories will depend on several factors like yoga style, the tempo of asanas, body weight, age, and gender of participants.
+However, yoga consists of over 2000 asanas, so the exact number of calories burned is difficult to measure.

 This is a limiting factor in assessing the difference between walking and yoga.
-Because yoga class can be done on literally hundred different ways and effort levels.
-And unless you know the exact calories burned for each of the asana, then comparing walking to yoga for calories is tough.
+Because yoga class can be done on literally a hundred different ways and effort levels.
+And unless you know the exact calories burned for each of the asanas, then comparing walking to yoga for calories is tough.

 That being said, I’ve managed to pull out some interesting data about different yoga parts.
 Take a look and compare the next table below.
 Here I listed all of the variations and elements of yoga class that I was able to find.

 |Surya Namaskar (sun salutation)||205||252||315|

 As you can see, not every part of the yoga session is created equal.
 Certain yoga poses like chaturanga, bow pose, crane pose or headstand are extremely challenging.
 So if your class only does those hardcore moves, your calories will spike through the roof.

 But in the real world, a good portion of the general yoga session is the really low pace with low effort so the walking will burn more calories.